 Mig Vs Flux Core Welder: What’s the Difference?

-Many of us learn about MIG welding since it produces clean beads that even amateur welders can accomplish when we are initially introduced to welding.
-When I originally learned to weld, I assumed MIG solid wire would be superior to flux-cored.
+Many of us learn about MIG welding, especially in the context of the Mig Vs Flux Core Welder debate, since it produces clean beads that even amateur welders can achieve.
+When I originally learned to weld, I assumed MIG solid wire would be superior to flux-cored wire.

 Mig vs flux core welder